Have you ever walked past other classrooms and noticed students working quietly and staying engaged at centers independently?

 *Don’t miss the exclusive FREEBIE at the end of the post!*

 It’s human nature to find comfort in routines.
 When our routines are different each day or somehow disrupted, our anxiety levels increase and our confidence decreases.
 This is how our students feel when we haven’t established routines for them.

 Keeping our Must Dos and May Dos routine doesn’t mean our students will be bored at centers.
 It means our students will be confident in knowing what to do next and in knowing how to do the tasks.
-If you’re not familiar with Must Do May Do, read about this successful alternative to rotating literacy centers here!
+If you’re not familiar with Must Do May Do, grab the FREE guide and read about this successful alternative to rotating literacy centers here!

 Tasks can be tweaked a bit by changing out books, changing partners, changing out seatwork, rotating the types of games weekly, and increasing expectations gradually.
 But the basic routines will stay the same and,